A Greyhound Bus from Los Angeles to New Orleans.

 Just what I wanted to hear.

-I stand guard over my phone at one of the stations two electrical outlets as try my luck at guessing who the power-tripping security guard will yell at next (he was especially fond of yelling at children).
+I stand guard over my phone at one of the station’s two electrical outlets and try my luck at guessing who the power-tripping security guard will yell at next (he was especially fond of yelling at children).

 Was it worth it?

 How else would I have ever learned about the United States’ aggressive border patrol tactics, the ignorance of the average American, or the sheer misery to be found at Greyhound stations across the country?

 I think next time I will try my luck at hitchhiking.